blackbird71SR/Hello-World/README.md

 - [x] **Delphi**

 Delphi is both an object oriented programming language (OOP) and an Integrated Development Environment (IDE).
 Published by the Embarcadero company (formerly CodeGear and more formerly Borland), Delphi is an alternative to language such as Visual Basic offering development with both rapidity and good quality.

+- [x] **EGL**

+EGL (Enterprise Generation Language), originally developed by IBM and now available as the EDT (EGL Development Tools).
+Open Source project under the Eclipse Public License (EPL), is a programming technology designed to meet the challenges of modern, multi-platform application development by providing a common language and programming model across languages, frameworks, and runtime platforms.
+The language borrows concepts familiar to anyone using statically typed languages like Java, COBOL, C, etc. However, it borrows the concept of stereotype from Unified Modeling Language (UML) that is not typically found in statically typed programming languages.

 - [x] **Elixir**